ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 ### Timeline

 - Ray 2.6: Head node sync is disabled and will raise an exception.
 It is possible to re-enable by setting a flag.
-- Ray 2.7: New checkpoint path is rolled out; legacy path still possible to fallback to via flag.
+- Ray 2.7: New checkpoint path is rolled out; legacy code path removed (tentative).
-- Ray 2.8: Gather user feedback and decide on removal of legacy code path.

 ## Examples: